What is a sauna?

 You’re the one in charge of assembling your new sauna, but don’t let that worry you.
 We do as much of the work ahead of time that we can.
 All of the panel, ceiling, bench and end sections are pre-assembled at the factory, and all of the holes are pre-drilled for your convenience.
 Generally two or three people can put a sauna together in just a handful of hours, so grab someone you love and have fun bonding over the building of your new sauna.
 A complete assembly manual comes with every sauna.

 What are the operational costs?

-The costs of operating the electrical heater are minimal for a couple of reasons.
-First, the unit operates on efficient 220 volt electric and draws less than 40 amps of power.
-Second, unlike a spa or other household appliance, the heater only draws power when you want to use it.
-You turn on the heater no more than an hour or so before you want to use it and then shut it off when you’re finished.
-The costs of operation are negligible under normal use, much like the cost of a clothes dryer or electric oven.
+The unit operates on an efficient 220v heater and draws no more than 40 amps of power.
+Furthermore, it only draws power when you use it.
+You turn on the heater, let it get nice and hot, use the sauna, and then shut off the heater when you’re finished.
+As a result, the operational costs are negligible under normal use, much like the cost of a clothes dryer or electric oven.